 The university runs regular awareness and information campaigns on the subject for the student community and faculty, including poster campaigns, information sessions at the beginning of the semester, training sessions for association leaders, specific actions on 25 November and 8 March, etc.

-Sciences Po, an active member of the UN HeForShe movement, is working towards three HeForShe commitments for 2020:
+Sciences Po, an active member of the UN HeForShe movement, is working towards three HeForShe commitments:

 - Achieve 40 percent representation of each gender in management positions for administrative and academic staff, including within the Executive Committee

 - Enable men working at Sciences Po to achieve a better balance between work and family responsibilities as partners and/or fathers.

 - Develop programmes to support women's careers and employability and help close the gender gap in employment.